bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image054.png?raw=true"
   style="width:50%"
-  alt="Inspect console docking button to bottom of screen." />
+  title="Inspect console docking button to bottom of screen" alt="Inspect console docking button to bottom of screen." />

 <p>Right now, it&apos;s on the right but I could put it on the left or I could